Stift/PaketIntro/slides/index.md

 ### paket.references

 - Specifies which dependencies are used in a given project
-- Compareable to `packages.config`, but without versions
+- Comparable to `packages.config`, but without versions
 - Only direct dependencies need to  be listed
 - Manually editable